Table of Contents

 a) Light

-Just like plants above the water line, algae primarily relies on photosynthesis for their food.
+Similar to plants above the waterline, algae predominantly relies on photosynthesis for nourishment.

-When you are planning the lighting cycle for your saltwater tank, keep in mind that in nature, most tropical fish average somewhere around 10-12 hours of sunlight each day, and during that time period, only 4-5 hours of the day is PAR intensive light.
-So if you are running your aquarium lights for 16 hours a day, expect lots of algae growth.
+When devising the lighting schedule for your saltwater tank, consider that in natural habitats, most tropical fish experience approximately 10-12 hours of sunlight daily, with only 4-5 hours being characterized by intense photosynthetically active radiation (PAR) light.
+Thus, if your aquarium lights are on for 16 hours daily, anticipate increased algae growth.

 b) Nutrient Levels

-Whereas frozen food is typically less nutrient dense, and, especially if you rinse it first, can provide the sustenance for your livestock while not contributing to algae growth.
+In contrast, frozen food is generally less nutrient-dense and, especially when rinsed beforehand, can provide sustenance to your livestock without fueling algae growth.

 II) How to Get Rid of Nuisance Algae